• Skip to primary navigation

 Instructions

 1. To make the choux pastry dough, preheat the oven to 355°F (180°C).
-Place parchment paper on a working surface and, using a pencil, draw 2 inches (5 cm) circles with a distance of approximately 5-6 cm between them.
+Place parchment paper on a work surface and, using a pencil, draw 2-inch (5 cm) circles with approximately 5-6 cm between them.
 Turn the paper over and put it on a baking sheet.

 2. Pour cold water into a heavy-bottomed saucepan.
-Add salt and butter in small cubes.
+Add the salt and butter, cut into small cubes.
 Bring the saucepan over medium heat and wait until it boils.
-Remove the pot from the heat and immediately add sifted flour at once.
-Use a wooden spoon to stir the mixture, flattering the lumps on the go.
+Remove the pot from the heat and immediately add sifted flour all at once.
+Use a wooden spoon to stir the mixture, flattening the lumps on the go.

 3. Then bring the saucepan over low to medium heat and cook, stirring until the dough starts to come away from the sides of the pot.
 Once the dough is cooked, transfer it to a mixing bowl or the bowl of a stand mixer with a paddle attachment and let it cool for 3-5 minutes.
 To help cool the dough, flatten it with a rubber spatula to increase the surface area.
 Or operate the stand mixer at low speed for 2-3 minutes.

-4. Beat eggs like for an omelet in a small bowl, using a mini whisk.
-Add the beaten eggs in a few additions, and whisk the dough well after each addition, using a hand whisk or a mixer.
-Stop mixing with the right consistency of the dough.
+4. Beat the eggs for an omelet in a small bowl with a mini whisk.
+Add the beaten eggs in a few additions, whisking the dough well after each addition with a hand whisk or a mixer.
+Stop mixing when the dough reaches the right consistency.
 To test, use a finger test or V-test (see the recipe post).

 5. Place the dough in a pastry bag with large tips: a large round tip - Ateco plain pastry tip 809 or a large star tip - Ateco pastry tip 829.
 Pipe about 10-12 choux puffs of about 2 inches (5 cm) in diameter (or larger, depending on the tip) on a baking tray lined with parchment.
 Make sure to space them out.
 Press down the tips of the choux mounds with a finger dipped in water, or apply the beaten egg with a pastry brush.